Employees Sharing Rooms When Traveling

 It’s not illegal to ask employees to share rooms on business trips.
-Employers ask employees to share rooms for a variety of reasons – but should they?
-I’ve heard mostly cons from employees who universally dislike the practice.
+Employers ask employees to share rooms for a variety of reasons, but should they?
+Cons come from employees who seem to universally dislike the practice.
 The pros come from executives and owners who are often not subjected to the same rules.

 Employers defend the practice of employees sharing rooms with these reasons.

 - The employer wants to cut the cost of travel and entertainment.
 Economically, sharing rooms affects an employee’s ability to attend conferences, training, and business meetings because, without the shared rooms, only half of the eligible employees would be able to attend the event.

 - Some employers argue that sharing a room builds camaraderie and a sense of teamwork.
 They say that it helps employees get to know each other on a whole new level.

 - The employer would not have obtained the work contract if the cost savings of employees sharing rooms had not been factored into the bid.
 Employers argue that employees would rather have the work than their privacy.

 In the contrary view, employees should never be asked to share a room with a coworker, not under any circumstances including saving money during tough economic times.
 While it may not be a legal issue—although we can certainly conjure up harassment scenarios—it is a respect issue.

 Employees who travel for business to benefit their employer should be treated with the respect and regard that they deserve.
 This includes privacy, a place for downtime away from coworkers, and the opportunity to relax without having to worry about the opinions, feelings, habits, and stuff of a coworker.